Is hemp Derived Delta 9 Legal In America?

-If you want to know if hemp derived Delta-9 THC is legal, keep reading.
-Good news, the short answer is yes, it is, but there’s more to it.
+What is the federal law say about industrial hemp products?
+Why has the hemp plant become the biggest news for the cannabis industry in the past 5 years?
+If you want to know if the hemp derived product Delta-9 THC is federally legal, keep reading.
+Good news, the short answer is yes, it is federally legal, but there’s more to it.

-Delta-9 tetrahydrocannabinol (THC) occurs naturally in the cannabis plant, and despite being a federally controlled substance on the Schedule 1 list, 48.2 million Americans (18% of the country) used marijuana in 2019 .
+Hemp derived Delta-9 tetrahydrocannabinol (THC) occurs naturally in industrial hemp plants, and despite being a federally controlled substance on the Schedule 1 list, 48.2 million Americans (18% of the country) used marijuana in 2019 .
 Many states sanction medical or adult recreational use of marijuana despite a national prohibition, but others do not.

-Until recently, Delta-9 THC was only available from the controlled substance version of cannabis, and only legally accessible in marijuana-friendly states.
-Thanks to the Farm Bill, hemp derived cannabinoids including Delta-8, Delta-9, and Delta-10 THC are now federally-compliant and more accessible to more people.
-This article will discuss the details of what brought this positive change to the cannabis landscape.
+Until recently, Delta from hemp derived delta-9 THC was only available from the controlled substance version of cannabis plants, and only legally accessible in marijuana-friendly states.
+Thanks to the Farm Bill changing the legal status of industrial hemp products, hemp derived cannabinoids including Delta-8, Delta-9, and hemp derived Delta-10 THC are now federally-compliant and more accessible to more people.
+This article will discuss the details of the changes at only the state and the federal law, the changing legal status of industrial hemp derived delta 9, and what brought this positive change to the cannabis landscape.

 To learn about Delta-8, read Is Delta-8 Legal in Your State?

-To learn more about Delta-9, read our Guide to Hemp-Derived Delta-9 THC
+To learn more about hemp derived Delta-9, read our Guide to Hemp-Derived Delta-9 THC

 In the legal world, a lot comes down to how words are defined.
 Cannabis, hemp, marijuana, THC…these words may conjure meanings for you.
-But what actually carries weight in terms of administration of laws, is how they are officially defined in regulations and law books.
+But what actually carries weight in terms of administration of laws, and what is fully legal, is how they are officially defined in regulations and law books.

-Cannabis is on the Drug Enforcement Agency’s (DEA) list of Schedule 1 drugs, counterintuitively this puts marijuana in the same category as heroin and lysergic acid diethylamide (LSD).
+Cannabis’ federal regulations are defined on the Drug Enforcement Agency’s (DEA) as being a Schedule 1 drug, counterintuitively this puts marijuana in the same category as heroin and lysergic acid diethylamide (LSD).
+This is the most heavily regulated tier of uniform controlled substances in the country.
 It’s counterintuitive to people who appreciate cannabis because the DEA states that, “substances in this schedule have no currently accepted medical use in the United States, a lack of accepted safety for use under medical supervision, and a high potential for abuse .”
 This is an arguable position at best.

 Is cannabis on the wrong list?

-There is actually myriad evidence of marijuana being used for therapeutic and medical use, which would seem to counter the DEA’s position.
+There is actually myriad evidence of adult use cannabis items being used for therapeutic health benefits and medical use, which would seem to counter the DEA’s position.
 The National Organization for the Reform of Marijuana Laws (NORML) says “modern research suggests that cannabis is a valuable aid in the treatment of a wide range of clinical applications .”

 In fact, as of this writing, 41 U.S. states and territories have medical marijuana laws .
 In these states, medical professionals may recommend cannabis for various health indications.
 For example, in California a medical cannabis patient may be recommended marijuana by their primary care physician to help manage medical conditions including, acquired immune deficiency syndrome (AIDS), anorexia, arthritis, cachexia (wasting syndrome), cancer, chronic pain, glaucoma, migraine, severe nausea, persistent muscle spasms, and seizures .
 17 states have even legalized small amounts of marijuana for adult recreational use .